9 Easy and Effective Low Impact Workouts for Beginners

 2. Cycling

 Cycling is my absolute favorite workout!
 As any cyclist will tell you, the workout is anything but “lazy.”
-When done properly, cycling greatly improves your cardiovascular health, but also strengthens your lower body and core muscles.
+When done correctly, cycling dramatically improves cardiovascular health and strengthens your lower body and core muscles.

-Cycling can be done indoor or outdoor.
-If riding outdoors, you will have to consider additional factors such as weather, conditions, and traffic.
-If you’re new to cycling, I would recommend starting indoors on a stationary bike.
-Indoor cycling classes are a fun way to get in a great sweat session without having to worry about oncoming vehicles.
+Cycling can be done indoors or outdoors.
+If riding outdoors, you must consider additional factors such as weather, conditions, and traffic.
+I recommend starting indoors on a stationary bike if you’re new to cycling.
+Indoor cycling classes are a fun way to get in a great sweat session without worrying about oncoming vehicles.

 low impact leg workout-cycling-woman on bike in garden